 Transportation underpins the U.S. economy.
 Whether it’s the movement of freight or the creation of jobs, the nation depends on seamless, efficient transportation.
 Businesses, factories, employers and consumers must be connected to a dependable transportation network to help build and sustain a healthy economy

-As the economy grows, more goods will be produced and shipped, requiring the transportation of raw materials to manufacturing plants, parts to assembly plants and finished goods to markets and consumers.
+Current economic reports show that the nation’s economy is on the rise.
+As the economy grows, more goods will be produced and shipped, requiring the transportation of raw materials to manufacturing plants, parts to assembly plants and finished products to meet consumers demand.

-The United States is in the top five overall rankings in the Global Competitiveness Report 2010-2011, released by the World Economic Forum.
-It remains dominant in many industries projected to grow in the future, yet in the infrastructure category, the U.S. ranked:
+The United States is in the top five overall rankings in the Global Competitiveness Report released by the World Economic Forum following Switzerland, Finland, Singapore, and Germany.
+It remains dominant in many industries projected to grow in the future, yet in the infrastructure category, out of 114 countries the U.S. ranked: